haneeth25/Super_Image_Resolution_Using_Cnn/README.md

 Outputing both low resolution and our ouput(high resolution) images

-# PSNR of low res image is 27 , PSNR of higj res image is 30
+# PSNR of low res image is 27 , PSNR of high res image is 30

 https://user-images.githubusercontent.com/85325393/209174589-5b29237a-45a7-46af-8323-a1b94823b7ac.mov